Vladimir Lenin: Social, legal, and economic reform: 1917–1918

-In October 1917, Lenin issued a decree limiting work for everyone in Russia to eight hours per day.
-He also issued the Decree on Popular Education that stipulated that the government would guarantee free, secular education for all children in Russia, and a decree establishing a system of state orphanages.
-To combat mass illiteracy, a literacy campaign was initiated; an estimated 5 million people enrolled in crash courses of basic literacy from 1920 to 1926.
-Embracing the equality of the sexes, laws were introduced that helped to emancipate women, by giving them economic autonomy from their husbands and removing restrictions on divorce.
-Zhenotdel, a Bolshevik women's organisation, was established to further these aims.
-Under Lenin, Russia became the first country to legalize abortion on demand in the first trimester.
-Militantly atheist, Lenin and the Communist Party wanted to demolish organised religion.
-In January 1918, the government decreed the separation of church and state, and prohibited religious instruction in schools.
+In October 1917, Lenin decreed an eight-hour workday for all Russians.
+He also issued the Decree on Popular Education, guaranteeing free, secular education for all children, and a decree establishing state orphanages.
+A literacy campaign was launched to combat mass illiteracy, with an estimated 5 million people enrolling in courses from 1920 to 1926.
+Embracing gender equality, laws were passed to emancipate women, giving them economic autonomy and easing divorce restrictions.
+The Zhenotdel was established to promote these aims.
+Lenin's Russia became the first country to legalize first-trimester abortion on demand.
+The regime was militantly atheist, seeking to dismantle organized religion.
+In January 1918, the government decreed the separation of church and state and banned religious instruction in schools.

-In November 1917, Lenin issued the Decree on Workers' Control, which called on the workers of each enterprise to establish an elected committee to monitor their enterprise's management.
-That month they also issued an order requisitioning the country's gold, and nationalised the banks, which Lenin saw as a major step toward socialism.
-In December, Sovnarkom established a Supreme Council of the National Economy (VSNKh), which had authority over industry, banking, agriculture, and trade.
-The factory committees were subordinate to the trade unions, which were subordinate to VSNKh; the state's centralised economic plan was prioritised over the workers' local economic interests.
-In early 1918, Sovnarkom cancelled all foreign debts and refused to pay interest owed on them.
-In April 1918, it nationalised foreign trade, establishing a state monopoly on imports and exports.
-In June 1918, it decreed nationalisation of public utilities, railways, engineering, textiles, metallurgy, and mining, although often these were state-owned in name only.
-Full-scale nationalisation did not take place until November 1920, when small-scale industrial enterprises were brought under state control.
+In November 1917, Lenin issued the Decree on Workers' Control, calling on workers to form elected committees to monitor their enterprise's management.
+That month, Sovnarkom also requisitioned the country's gold, and nationalized banks, viewing this as a key step toward socialism.
+In December, Sovnarkom established the Supreme Council of the National Economy (VSNKh), overseeing industry, banking, agriculture, and trade.
+The factory committees were subordinated to trade unions, which were in turn subordinate to VSNKh, prioritizing the state's central economic plan over local workers' interests.
+In early 1918, Sovnarkom canceled all foreign debts and refused to pay interest.
+In April 1918, it nationalized foreign trade, establishing a state monopoly on imports and exports.
+In June 1918, it nationalized public utilities, railways, engineering, textiles, metallurgy, and mining, though often only in name.
+Full-scale nationalization did not occur until November 1920, when small-scale industrial enterprises were brought under state control.

-A faction of the Bolsheviks known as the "Left Communists" criticised Sovnarkom's economic policy as too moderate; they wanted nationalisation of all industry, agriculture, trade, finance, transport, and communication.
-Lenin believed that this was impractical at that stage and that the government should only nationalise Russia's large-scale capitalist enterprises, such as the banks, railways, larger landed estates, and larger factories and mines, allowing smaller businesses to operate privately until they grew large enough to be successfully nationalised.
-Lenin also disagreed with the Left Communists about the economic organisation; in June 1918, he argued that centralised economic control of industry was needed, whereas Left Communists wanted each factory to be controlled by its workers, a syndicalist approach that Lenin considered detrimental to the cause of socialism.
+The Left Communists criticized Sovnarkom's economic policy as too moderate, advocating for the immediate nationalization of all industry, agriculture, trade, finance, transport, and communication.
+Lenin deemed this impractical and argued for the nationalization of only large-scale capitalist enterprises, allowing smaller businesses to operate privately until they could be successfully nationalized.
+Lenin also opposed the Left Communists' syndicalist approach, arguing in June 1918 for centralized economic control, rather than factory-level worker control.